Sizing Gas Piping Layout

 • New construction

-• When existing system cannot maintain proper incoming gas pressure
+• When the existing system cannot maintain proper incoming gas pressure

 • Converting oil to gas